All Episodes

 He was completely wrong.

-I mean I was I spoke to the Senate Republican lunch last week, Steve Moore and I were down there.
+I mean, I spoke to the Senate Republican lunch last week.

 We were sitting next to Senator Mike Lee.

-He was the guy who talked to the parliamentarian and she said nobody bothered to ask me.
+He was the guy who talked to the parliamentarian.

 It's not that hard.

-And the key you see the key to that was so simple.
+And the key, you see, the key to that was so simple.

-We could have gotten this done two weeks ago three weeks ago.
+We could have gotten this done two weeks ago, three weeks ago.

 That was the absolute key.

-The second key is to allow healthy people to pay lower premiums than the uh prior conditioned people.
+The second key is to allow healthy people to pay lower premiums than the prior conditioned people.

-Anyway, once you unlock these mandatory essential benefits and once you unlock the different payment schedules for the healthy versus the sick you're going to see a collapse of premiums and deductible costs and everybody will happy and in fact more people will wind up signing on to private insurance in the exchanges rather than uh fewer as CBO says so but this could have been done.
+Anyway, once you unlock these mandatory essential benefits and once you unlock the different payment schedules for the healthy versus the sick, you're going to see a collapse of premiums and deductible costs, and everybody will be happy.

 I don't get that part.

-I don't get that part either.
+Yeah, I don't get that part either.

 All I know is this.

-overseas coming back at a 10 percent rate all that money is going to start flowing in.
+When you add that to a 15% corporate tax rate, middle-class tax cuts, you add it also to the repatriation of trillions parked overseas coming back at a 10% rate, all that money is going to start flowing in.

 That was a big mistake.